mwojtyczka/unity-catalog-setup-aws/README.md

-# unity-catalog-setup-aws
+# Unity Catalog Setup on AWS

-End to end unity catalog deployment with terraform on aws
+Example end to end unity catalog deployment with terraform on aws.